USAJOBS/openopps-help/opportunity-creators/index.md

 ### Get Participants

-1. Advertise your internship
+Step 1 - Advertise your internship

 - Use the **Share** link to let people know about your internship.

-2. Review applicants
+Step 2 - Review applicants

 - Click on an applicant’s name to review their profile.
 - Call or email the applicant to learn more about their skill set, interests or to get a better idea if they’re the right person for the work.

-3. Assign participants
+Step 3 - Assign participants

 - Are they a fit?
 Selected the applicant(s) and click **Complete applicant selection**.
 - We'll send an automatic email to participants telling them they’re assigned.